exasol/public-knowledgebase/Database-Features/row-and-column-level-security-with-virtual-schemas.md

 **The official project to implement Row Level Security via Virtual Schemas is described here: <https://github.com/exasol/row-level-security-lua>.
 We recommend to use the Github Project to implement your own Row Level Security.
 The below article is only an example of a custom connector and is not officially supported.**

-This article describes how you could implement a custom Virtual Schema adapter to implement column level security in addition to row level security.
-It consists of 4 parts:
+This article describes how you could implement a custom Virtual Schema adapter to implement Column Level Security (CLS) in addition to Row Level Security (RLS).
+RLS with Exasol can be used to restrict access to rows (datasets) in tables to set of roles, tenants (owners), group of users, combination of tenant and role, and combination of tenant and group.
+CLS allows customers to control access to table columns.
+In theory CLS could be achieved by creating a set of views on top of base tables.
+Virtual schema approach might be more flexible as it won't require creating and maintaining additional objects (views).
+The article consists of 4 parts:

 * Creating the Virtual Schema
 * Setting up permissions